 I run like a kid.

-caregiver: Guys, now we will meet with the younger brother.
+Educator: Guys, now we will meet with our younger brother.
 I suggest you wave your hands at yourself.
-What did you feel?
+How did you feel?

 Children: breeze.

-Educator: And here are sheets of paper for you, and I propose to wave these sheets at yourself.
+Educator: Here are some sheets of paper for you, and I suggest you wave these sheets at yourself.
 Are you comfortable?
-Nicely?
+Nice?
 What needs to be done?

-Educator: Lay a sheet of paper vertically in front of you.
-We bend the edge and smooth the fold. - Let's wave a fan at ourselves and how did you feel?
+Educator: Place a piece of paper in front of you vertically.
+We bend the edge and smooth the fold. – Let us wave a fan at ourselves and how did you feel?

 Children: Air movement, coolness, freshness, pleasant feeling.